Global Internship in Chile:

 Santiago is both Chile's capital city and largest city in the country.
 Boasting an array of historical buildings to culture centers, restaurants, and a thriving financial district, Santiago has all a "big city" has to offer and then some.
 Interns can look forward to exploring the big city, while having access to both the snowy mountains for winter sport activities and the coastline for aquatic adventures.

 to inquire about graduate GPA and credit requirements before enrolling in the program.
+Students should be at a B1/B2 level Spanish.

 - Default Credit: